 Due to media, sponsorship considerations, and administration concerns regarding school-based priorities, image and funding, teams that compete in the NCA & NDA Collegiate Cheer and Dance Championship may not participate in any other event at which a "College National Champion" title is awarded during the current school year.
+The only exception is for cheer and dance teams that compete in the NAIA Championship.

 Further, teams may jeopardize their eligibility to compete in the NCA & NDA Collegiate Cheer and Dance Championship if they participate in a televised program or print media that portrays their team, school or general activity of collegiate cheer and/or dance in a negative manner.
 NCA & NDA must deem the program or material content reasonable and appropriate regarding performance integrity, safety, individual and school privacy and reputation, and overall image.
-Schools that desire to compete at Nationals and participate in such media (reality show or documentary, news articles, books, etc.) should consult their school legal council to develop an access license and consult with NCA & NDA in advance to pre-determine any possible conflicts of interest.
+Schools that desire to compete at Nationals and participate in such media (reality show or documentary, news articles, books, etc.) should consult their school legal counsel to develop an access license and consult with NCA & NDA in advance to pre-determine any possible conflicts of interest.
 The access license is a legal agreement that prohibits producers or publishers from including certain subject matters from being included in their media product, as well as grants the school officials the right to approve and/or reject final portrayal of their respective spirit squads that might be harmful or disrespectful to the school or spirit program.